RetroDECK/ES-DE/THEMES-DEV.md

 * `metadataElement` - type: BOOLEAN
     - By default game metadata and media are faded out during gamelist fast-scrolling and text metadata fields, ratings and badges are hidden when enabling the _Hide metadata fields_ setting for a game entry.
 Using this property it's possible to explicitly define static video elements that should be treated as if they were game media files.
 This property is ignored if `path` is not set.
 * `path` - type: PATH
     - Path to a video file.
-Setting a value for this property will make the video static, i.e. it will only play this video regardless of whether there is a game video available or not (this also applies to the `system` view if you have a `gameselector` element defined).
-If the `default` property has also been set, it will be overridden as the `path` property takes precedence.
+Setting a value for this property will make the video static, i.e. any `imageType`, `gameselector` and `default` properties will be ignored.
 * `default` - type: PATH
     - Path to a default video file.
 The default video will be played when the selected game does not have a video.
 This property is also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `defaultImage` - type: PATH